brson/brson.github.com/_posts/2016-11-30-starting-with-error-chain.md

 find the file specified", I want to return an error "failed to open contacts file" that is _caused by_ "the system cannot find the file specified".
 Every link in the error chain adds more-specific semantic information as it gets closer to the root of the call stack.
+So instead of using `?` on a foreign error, use `chain_err` to give more context.

 error-chain really shines once you start building up a constellation of crates all using the error-chain strategy, all linked together via the `error_chain!`